OriginTrail/dkg-docs/dkg-v6-beta/testnet-node-setup-instructions/setup-instructions-arch-linux.md

 #### **Step 1: Installing other requirements**

-OriginTrail v6 node requires **npm** and **Node.js v14**.
+OriginTrail v6 node requires **npm** and **Node.js**.
 In order to install them, please execute the following set of commands:

 ```
-pacman -S npm nodejs-lts-fermium
+pacman -S npm nodejs-lts-gallium
 ```

 #### **Step 2 - Install mysql and create a local operational database**